What Is ESOP Funding?

 ESOP Funding

-How to Fund the Buyout of your Company
+How to Fund the Buyout of Your Company

+One fantastic aspect of selling your firm to your employees is that you don’t have to find a 3rd party buyer.
+(See our Video here.)
 If you are selling your firm to an outside buyer, they will need to do their due diligence.
 They need to examine your books.
 They will scrutinize your customers.
 They will call your suppliers.
-With an ESOP, due diligence is done through a Trustee chosen by your employees.
-It should not be nearly as intensive.
+With an ESOP, due diligence is done through a Trustee chosen by the employees that work for the company and the investment banking firm that works for the company.
+It is not nearly as intensive.

 ESOP Financing Structure